 The hunters returned to this cliff site year after year.

-The geography of area around Head-Smashed-In Buffalo Jump makes it the perfect site for hunting buffalo.
+The geography of area makes Head-Smashed-In Buffalo Jump the perfect site for hunting bison.

 Huge herds of buffalo roamed these rolling hills and plains which were covered with short, mixed grasses.
 In summer, there was water in the nearby creeks and the grasses were generally thick and nutritious.